GRAF: Graph Attention-aware Fusion Networks: GRAF

 \section{GRAF}

-GRAF is a computational approach for node classification with convolutions on graph-structured data utilizing attention mechanisms and multiple networks simultaneously (Figure \ref{gfig:01}).
-Briefly, the first step is data collection and meta-path-based neighborhood generation.
+GRAF is a computational approach operating graph convolutions on multiple graph-structured data with the utilization of attention mechanisms and network fusion simultaneously (Figure \ref{gfig:01}).
+Briefly, the first step is data collection and neighborhood generation.
 In the second step, we obtain node-level and association-level attention.
-Then, GRAF fuses multiple networks into one weighted network utilizing node-level and association-level attention mechanisms.
-In the last step, GRAF does the prediction using GCN with the convolutions on the fused network.
+In the third step, GRAF fuses multiple networks into one weighted network utilizing node-level and association-level attention mechanisms.
+In the last step, GRAF learns the node embeddings using GCN with the convolutions on the fused network.
 In the following section, we explain each step of GRAF in detail.

-\subsection{Neighborhood Generation}
+\subsection{Neighborhood generation}

-For simplicity, we will explain the details of the algorithm on a homogeneous network with one node type.
-Since our tool is applicable to heterogeneous networks, we might have more than one node type.
-In that case, we will have multiple transformation matrices (i.e., different ${W}$'s) for each node type, keeping the rest of the algorithm the same.
+When the input network is heterogeneous (IMDB, ACM, and DBLP data for our case), we generated a series of relations between nodes to define a neighborhood between the starting and ending nodes.
+This type of network generated as a result of a meta-path is called a meta-path-based network and they are highly utilized on heterogeneous networks.
+We generated meta-path-based networks between the same node type, which is the node of interest in the downstream task.
+Let's assume that we start with a set of $n$ nodes denoted by $\mathcal{V}$, i.e., $\mathcal{V} = \{v_1, v_2, ..., v_n\}$.